unstacked-labs/genkit-rshow-starter/instructions.md

    - Test `fetchGithubRepos` with different usernames
    - Try `fetchCommitMessages` to see commit history analysis

-Positive
-: **Developer UI Features**: The Genkit Developer UI provides powerful debugging capabilities, allowing you to test flows, inspect tool outputs, and monitor AI interactions in real-time.
+Note: **Developer UI Features**: The Genkit Developer UI provides powerful debugging capabilities, allowing you to test flows, inspect tool outputs, and monitor AI interactions in real-time.

-Negative
-: **Rate Limiting**: Be mindful of GitHub's API rate limits when testing.
+Note: **Rate Limiting**: Be mindful of GitHub's API rate limits when testing.
 Unauthenticated requests are limited to 60 per hour per IP address.

 ---